A guide to Walnut Creek ADU building regulations in California

 How many ADUs can I have in Walnut Creek?

-Is there a minimum lot size for an ADU in Walnut Creek?
+Is there a minimum lot size for a Walnut Creek ADU?

-Is there a minimum size for an ADU in Walnut Creek?
+Is there a minimum size for a Walnut Creek ADU

 How big of an ADU can I build in Walnut Creek?

-Can you build a two story ADU in Walnut Creek?
+Can you build a two story Walnut Creek ADU?

 How many bedrooms can an ADU have in Walnut Creek?

-How close to the property line can I build an ADU in Walnut Creek?
+How close to the property line can I build a Walnut Creek ADU?

 Does an ADU need its own electrical panel, water meter, or gas meter in Walnut Creek?

-Are fire sprinklers required in an ADU in Walnut Creek?
+Are fire sprinklers required in a Walnut Creek ADU?

-Is solar required on an ADU in Walnut Creek?
+Is solar required on a Walnut Creek ADU?

 How much can I rent an ADU for in Walnut Creek?